 History

-Derived from the German term “einkorn”, meaning “single grain”, einkorn wheat is either Triticum boeoticum (wild wheat), or Triticum monococcum (domesticated species).
+Einkorn is the oldest wheat known to scientists, and is considered man’s first wheat.
+The term einkorn is derived from the German language and interpreted to mean “single grain”.
+Einkorn wheat is known in taxonomy as either Triticum boeoticum (wild wheat), or Triticum monococcum (domesticated species).
 Domesticated and wild forms of wheat may be considered either as separate species, or as Triticum monococcum’s subspecies.

 Einkorn is among hulled wheat’s diploid species, with its grains being tightly enclosed with tough husks, also called the hull.
 Apart from the larger seeds and the intact nature of the ear when ripe, cultivated forms of einkorn wheat are similar to its wild counterparts.
 Although einkorn wheat was found in abundance millennia ago, it is limited to only a few regions today.
 The crop is not often planted, and has become popular as a super food in recent times.